hironeko87/charaani_email/README_English.md

 ## How it works
 Chara-ani chance manages talk events online or offline with "Merchandise code"(商品コード) that starts with "B" followed by 8 numbers.

-If you applied for talk events with exact same number of CDs, this script counts how many apperances of "Merchandise code" there are in the given e-mails, then subtotals according to "Merchandise code".
+If you applied for talk events with exact same number of CDs, this script counts how many appearances of "Merchandise code" there are in the given e-mails, then subtotals according to "Merchandise code".
-Therefore, multipling apperances of "Merchandise code" with number of CDs you put in, you can get a gist of how many CDs or slots of talk event you won before the payment is due.
+Therefore, multiplying appearances of "Merchandise code" with number of CDs you put in, you can get a gist of how many CDs or slots of talk event you won before the payment is due.

 I will also consider putting in functions that recognizes different number of CDs per application.